 Ideas for group discussion: Please reference the sample script on pages 12 through 14 to help guide discussions with students in your organization.
-Depending on the age range of the students in your organization, you may choose to not show the "Call It When You See It" video.
-The intended audience for the video is age 12 to 18 years old.
+Depending on the age range of the students in your organization, you may choose to not show the "Change the Story" video.
+The intended audience for the video is age nine to 18 years old.